Understanding 3D Machine Vision Systems for Industrial Inspection

 These sensors generate depth maps and three-dimensional representations of objects.

-This enables far more accurate inspection capabilities than 2D systems, especially in complex geometries.
+This enables far more accurate inspection capabilities than 2D vision systems, especially in complex geometries.

-Why 2D Isn’t Enough for Today’s Industrial Inspection
+Why 2D Isn’t Enough for Modern Industrial Vision Inspection

 Key Limitations of 2D Systems: